-The present work is based on field observations and laboratory analysis of the limonite deposited covering the floor of the Dakhla-Kharga depression.
-Eleven representative samples were collected from two sections (Fig.3), nine samples at Mut area in Dakhla Oasis (Mut section) and three samples at Zayat area in Kharga Oasis (Zayat section).
+The present work is based on field observations and laboratory analyses of the limonite deposits that cover the floor of the Dakhla-Kharga depression.
+Eleven samples were collected from two sections (Figs.4-5), nine samples from the Mut area in Dakhla Oasis (Mut section) and three samples from the Zayat area in the Kharga Oasis (Zayat section).
 A Sample powders was analyzed for their mineralogical composition using a X-ray powder diffraction (XRD) technique.
-Chemical analysis of the selected samples by X-ray fluorescence was carried out for determination of major oxides and trace elements at the National Research Center (NRC) laboratories.
-Polished thin sections were prepared and investigated using a conventional optical microscope.
+Chemical analysis by X-ray fluorescence was carried out at the National Research Center (NRC) laboratories to determine of major oxides and trace elements.
+Polished thin sections were examined via optical microscope.
 Qualitative analysis was performed on hematite, goethite and magnetite using a SEM with (EDS Link AN 10000 System).
-Standard petrographic thin sections were prepared and examined for analysis of microfabrics; identify the iron ore minerals, mineralogical composition, and texture.
+Standard petrographic thin sections were prepared and examined to analyses microfabrics, identify the iron ore minerals, mineralogical composition, and texture.